ladybug-tools/spider-2022/README.md

 * Spider Viewer 2022 now loading properly (fingers crossed)
 * Spider Viewer 2022 displays in iframe in Read Me
-* A few minor bugs fixed
+* A few minor bugs fixed otherwise almost the same as the last 2021 release

 ### 2021-09-18